 Editor's Tip: Extend the skeleton theme in other fun ways.
 Dangle miniature glow-in-the-dark skeletons from tree branches, or prop fake bones in a dirt-filled wagon or wheelbarrow.

-Create a spine-tingling scene sure to entertain guests and passersby with eerie realism.
+Create a spine-tingling scene sure to entertain guests and passersby with eerie Halloween yard decorations.
 Use slabs of foam, paint, and readily available props to assemble a family plot full of fun.